-- 1. Use digital tools to participate in short conversations and to exchange information related to targeted themes such as famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+- 1. Use digital tools to participate in short conversations and to exchange information related to targeted themes such as careers, historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1IL.B.1) - 2.
 Give and follow a series of oral and written directions, commands, and requests for participating in age- and level-appropriate classroom and cultural activities.
 (7.1.IL.B.2) - 3.
-Use appropriate gestures, intonation, and common idiomatic expressions of the French language in familiar situations related to famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+Use appropriate gestures, intonation, and common idiomatic expressions of the French language in familiar situations related to historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.B.3) - 4.
 Ask and respond to factual and interpretive questions of a personal nature or on school-related topics.
-(7.1.IL.B.4) - 5.
-Engage in short conversations about personal experiences or events and/or topics studied in other content areas, such as art, music, media, or fables and legends.
+(7.1.IL.B.4) - Engage in short conversations about personal experiences or events and/or topics studied in other content areas, such as careers, historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.B.5)